 Current Population Survey Estimate of the Number of Employed Lawyers (BLS)

 The Current Population Survey (referred to elsewhere as “the household survey”) is sent to 60,000 households in the United States every month.
 The BLS estimates the number of lawyers based on the survey results.
 The CPS’s primary advantage is that it includes self-employed lawyers and those holding multiple lawyer jobs.
 It might not reach enough lawyers to produce an accurate estimate.
 Indeed, in a few years shown, the CPS managed to find more lawyers than were registered as active and resident according to the ABA.
-Nevertheless, BLS economists have told me it is the preferred measure because the agency’s other surveys don’t capture self-employed lawyers.
+Nevertheless, BLS economists have told me it is the preferred measure because the agency’s other surveys don’t capture self-employed lawyers (which I don’t think is actually true).

 Not all the CPS data on lawyers are available online.
 I obtained the data from 1983 to 2002 by contacting the BLS.
 Its economists informed me that the CPS changed some of its occupational classifications some years ago, but I doubt it affected lawyers.
 More recent data are available on the CPS’s Web site.